Location: Winther Hall 2003

 Here is how the Internship process works: 1) Students complete the necessary paperwork to apply to the Teacher Internship Program.
 They are notified via email if they are or are not approved.
 2) Schools who want to hire an intern(s) complete an Intern Request form on the Wisconsin Improvement Program (WIP) website.
 When their request is approved by WIP, the UW-W Teacher Internship Office is made aware of the request.
 3) The Teacher Internship Office notifies intern candidates whenever new openings occur (the same placement rules that apply to student teachers also apply to interns - see information under Teacher Internship Application Process).
 4) Intern candidates let the Teacher Internship Office know which openings they want to apply for and the Teacher Internship Office sends their application to those schools.
 5) The school(s) decide who to interview and ultimately who they would like to offer the internship to.
 6) The intern candidate can accept or reject the school's offer.
 7) If an intern candidate does not get an internship, they will student teach during that same semester (in fact, most of the time the intern candidate will have been placed as a student teacher (and that placement will be cancelled if s/he accepts an internship).
 8) Acceptance as a candidate to the Teacher Internship Program is considered tentative pending successful completion of all applicable student teaching and internship requirements.
 Unsuccessful completion will result in the withdrawal from the Teacher Internship Program.

 Students are encouraged to complete their field study experience in a diverse school, as students' field study or student teaching/internship experience should be in a diverse school.
 Not all schools seeking interns are classified as diverse.
-See your subject area coordinator or Marie Benson for more information.As stated above, students must pass the appropriate Praxis II Test before they will receive final approval as an intern candidate.
+See your subject area coordinator or Marie Benson for more information.As stated above, students must pass the appropriate Praxis II Test or have a 3.0 Content GPA before they will receive final approval as an intern candidate.

 2) All application materials are completed and sent to firstname.lastname@example.org

-Attention Spring Applicants!!
+Attention Spring Applicants for fall internships!!
 Don't miss out!!
-Some schools interview spring intern positions as early as April, so apply early..
+Some schools interview spring intern positions as early as April, so be sure to have your completed applications in by the February 15 deadline.

 For more information, please contact the following: